-Objective: To ensure that employees, contractors and third party users understand their responsibilities and are suitable for the roles they are considered for, and to reduce the risk of theft, fraud or misuse of facilities.
+Objective: To ensure that employees, contractors and third-party users understand their responsibilities and are suitable for the roles they are considered for, and to reduce the risk of theft, fraud or misuse of facilities.

-Guidance: Involvement in processing personal health information, and security roles and responsibilities, should be documented in relevant job descriptions within CQRs and centres of excellence.
+Guidance: Involvement in processing personal health information, and security roles and responsibilities, should be documented in relevant job descriptions within CQRs.